benjamin421/aionbio/content/_index.md

 Aion (Greek: Αἰών): perpetual, unbound, eternal time.
 {{< /lead >}}

 Working on the operating system for the bioelectric code.
-We will use this to develop efficient, precise, and translational rejuvination strategies.
+We will use this to develop efficient, precise, and translational rejuvenation strategies.

 [Learn More.]({{< ref "about" >}})